sbunivedu/cs2-lab2/README.md

 ## Instructions
 ### Step 1 Getting Started
-Clone this repository into your cloud9 workspace.
+Clone this repository into your programming environment.
 The UML for today’s lab is shown below and matches class presentation.
 ![UML](/images/UML.png)

 ### Step 2 Completing the CharStack